Give your client control over the beneficiaries.

 However, if the policy is written in trust, the payout falls outside of the estate and is not usually subject to Inheritance Tax irrelevant of the beneficiary.**

-** Any references to the tax treatment for life cover trusts are based on The Exeter’s understanding of the legislation and HM Revenue and Customs (HMRC) practice at the time of publication.
+** Any references to the tax treatment for life insurance trusts are based on The Exeter’s understanding of the legislation and HM Revenue and Customs (HMRC) practice at the time of publication.
 Both of these are likely to change in the future, and a liability to tax may arise under an existing arrangement.

 Trust us to makes trusts easy.